 Research Project - Graduate students must submit graduate quality work that is evaluated by a rubric (attached) designed to assess student ability and understanding of research.
-During the fall 2018 semester there were 3 students enrolled in EXPW 6520, all of whom completed the class and the research project with the grade of "B" or better.
-During the spring 2019 semester there were 10 students, all of whom completed the class and project with the grade of "B" or better, and 4 students followed suit during the summer 2019 semester.
-The overall mean scoring for the academic year is attached in a document that is named "Results Research Project 18-19".
+During the fall 2019 semester there were 11 students enrolled in EXPW 6520, all of whom completed the class and the research project with the grade of "B" or better.
+During the spring 2020 semester there were 10 students, all of whom completed the class and project with the grade of "B" or better, and 3 students who followed suit during the summer 2020 semester.